awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cloudwatch-events-example.md

 **Input Switch Event**
 For live content, MediaPackage switches inputs for one of your endpoints\.
 One event is sent in a five\-minute period\.
 If the input switches multiple times in five minutes \(for example, if MediaPackage switches to one input, then back to the other\), you receive only one event\.
-For information about input redundancy and what causes inputs to switch, see [Live Input Redundancy AWS Elemental MediaPackage Processing Flow](what-is-flow-ir.md)\.
+For information about input redundancy and what causes inputs to switch, see [Live input redundancy AWS Elemental MediaPackage processing flow](what-is-flow-ir.md)\.

 **Example**